InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Introduction

 \section{Introduction}

-In recent years, Vision-Language Models (VLMs) \cite{siglip2023,llama2023} have demonstrated remarkable capabilities across a diverse set of tasks, including image captioning and visual question answering (VQA).
-These advances have paved the way for Vision-Language-Action (VLA) models, which utilize pretrained VLMs to directly map natural language commands and visual inputs to low-level motor actions, offering a promising pathway toward general-purpose robotic systems \cite{brohan2022rt1,kim2024openvla,team2024octo,pertsch2025fast}.
+In recent years, Vision-Language Models (VLMs) \cite{siglip2023,llama2023} have demonstrated remarkable abilities across a diverse set of tasks, including image captioning and visual question answering (VQA).
+These advances have paved the way for Vision-Language-Action (VLA) models, which use pretrained VLMs to directly map language commands and visual inputs to low-level motor actions, offering a promising pathway toward general-purpose robotic systems \cite{brohan2022rt1,kim2024openvla,team2024octo}.